wotakumoe/wotaku/docs/.vitepress/tooltips/MangaFire.md

-- Entirely vibecoded now, just like Comix
+- Entirely vibecoded now, bascially a lite version of Comix.
-- Uploads both chapter (multi-lang) & volume releases
+- Rips are taken from Comix and uploaded in smaller size.
-- Tags official releases
+- There's no longer a x1600 limit, volume releases have also been removed.
-- Manga uploads are up to x1600
+- Tags official releases.